“Everything’s better with some wine in the belly” – Tyrion Linnister, Game of Thrones.

-- Using of cointreau is optional.
-I had half a bottle with me and since cointreau is an orange based liqueur, I thought it would complement the mulled wine with the oranges very well.
-You can also use brandy in place of cointreau.
+- Using Cointreau is optional.
+I had half a bottle with me and since Cointreau is an orange-based liqueur, I thought it would complement the mulled wine with the oranges very well.
+You can also use brandy in place of Cointreau.

 - Although I have written oranges in the ingredients, I actually used a ‘Malta’.
 It is a variety of orange, mid way between a mandarin and a Clementine.
-It has no seeds and is very pulpy and usually sweet.
+And it has no seeds and is very pulpy and usually sweet.

 - Once the entire wine is poured, do not boil it, since the alcohol will evaporate.
 Just simmering for a little while is enough.